bcgov/digital.gov.bc.ca/ansible/README.md

 ## Available Playbooks
 ### Build React
 Builds the React Image from an open pull request.
 The Build is optimized to not retrigger builds of the buildconfig `git commit` matches the PR `head commit`.
 This is so that this script may be utilized in a ci/cd pipeline.
+The build also checks that the PR is raised by a valid user (one of the collaborators on the repo).

 Options:
 - `PR` <number> this should be an open Pull Request number